 “After 60 years I’m still doing it with my hands.
 I cut the steel.
 I weld it.
 I put it together,” said Mark di Suvero over the phone.
 Speaking of working in steel for the past six decades, he states, “You have to go with it — when you’re working.
 It’s like the grain of wood.
 It goes one way; if you try to plane it in the wrong way it doesn’t work.”

 If you’ve been in Chelsea lately you’ve probably noticed the brightly colored steel sculpture on 11th avenue between 25th and 26th streets.
 The work, installed in a vacant lot, elegantly covered in pea gravel, soars 50 feet into the air.
 The bright cadmium red against the brick-and-glass backdrop of the city brilliantly shocks the eye.
-The tripod-shaped I-beam structure, “Hugs” (2011), is di Suvero’s latest massive sculptural installation for Paula Cooper in celebration of the gallery’s 50th anniversary.
+The tripod-shaped I-beam structure, “Hugs” (2011), is di Suvero’s latest massive sculptural installation for Paula Cooper in celebration of the gallery’s 50th anniversary, and in collaboration with the Moinian Group and Alex Brotmann Art Advisory.
 The work also honors di Suvero’s history with Cooper; they began working together in 1965 at Park Place Gallery.

 “What art can do for a community is incredible,” di Suvero told me from his California studio.
 He emphasized the need to make art accessible to the public.
 Scale has in many ways informed the placement of his work in outdoor environments, but it is also the artist’s preference.
 “My problem is the scale that I like, that I feel is the right scale for human beings — with the sky and building and clouds around, it unifies everything — doesn’t fit inside.”
 While museums are public institutions, they often create an unseen barrier between the viewer and the work; many people choose not to go to museums because of the cost or the perception that museums are irrelevant to them.
 But if the work is outside, people will see it.